PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 08:18:34
+Last updated: 2024-04-06 08:19:08
-Random Quote: Take care of this little one or maybe, it'll take care of you. - Greef Karga
+Random Quote: Name one thing in this world that is non negotiable. - Walter White